hellmarbecker/blog/_drafts/selective-bulk-upserts-in-apache-druid.markdown

 The first part pulls data from the existing Druid datasource.
 It will apply a filter (left out above for brevity), which I am covering in the next paragraph.
 The second part gets the new data from a file.

-The file input source does not have the ability to specify a filter but then, we don't need it because the file contains exactly the data we want to ingest.
+The file input source does not have the ability to specify a filter, but then, we don't need it because the file contains exactly the data we want to ingest.

 The schemas of the two datasources match almost but not quite.
 We will come to this when we look at the timestamp definition.